This brief guide will assist you in finding a self-sourced internship opportunity.

 More information on these policies are available by visiting the links contained within Appendix A.

 If an entry visa is required, you should peruse the requirements and apply prior to finalising your travel and approval arrangements.
 You are responsible for your own visa and travel arrangements.

 Australian citizenship may be required within Australia for certain internship opportunities.
 It is important that you check details thoroughly when considering opportunities.

 It is also important to understand and be aware of your obligations pertaining to your work rights, visa status and scholarship rules when considering an internship opportunity.

-When your Checklist (Appendix A) is completed and you have the details needed, please contact the Manager, Professional Development & Internships to organise a meeting to proceed with approval processes.
+When your Application From (Appendix A) is completed and you have the details needed, please contact Crawford Internships to proceed with approval processes.

 Agreements – Appendix B – this document has been designed to assist individuals as they seek clarity on the expectations and conditions surrounding a specific self-sourced opportunity.

 There is a wide range of information available relating to internship opportunities, and several examples are included below: